UO-OACISS/tau2/examples/workflow_consolidation/README.txt

 To run the example, call it with the following arguments:

-./tau_prof2json.py -w workflow.json xmain_0 reader2_0 -o foo.json
+../../tools/src/tau_prof2json.py -w workflow_in.json xmain_0 reader2_0 -o merged_workflow.json

+...or call it from your TAU bin installation directory.